hairywookster/spider_discovery/README.md

 The delay_between_requests_in_seconds must be set to a positive float >= 0 (i.e. 0.1 is 100 milliseconds, 1 is 1 second)
 and will be used to set the time between each request.

+#### report_progress_every_n_urls_processed
+The report_progress_every_n_urls_processed must be set to a value >= 0.
+If set to 0 now progress will be emitted when running in info logging level.
+If set to say, 100, you will see a statement after every 100 urls have been processed

 #### urls_to_ignore (optional)
 The urls_to_ignore array can contain 0 or more fully qualified urls to ignore when spidering.
 We will add support for regular expressions later.